Green Screen Keyer filter controls in Motion

 Spill Suppression controls

-Click the disclosure triangle in the Spill Suppression row to reveal controls for neutralizing a colored light that bounces off the blue screen or green screen and contaminates the isolated foreground subject.
+Click the disclosure triangle in the Spill Suppression row to reveal controls for neutralizing blue or green light that bounces off the blue screen or green screen and contaminates the isolated foreground subject.
 This fringing around the edge of the subject is called spill, and is difficult to eliminate because it’s part of the subject you’re trying to preserve.

 The Spill Suppression controls work by letting you adjust the color correction that neutralizes unwanted color in the foreground subject.
 Whereas the Spill Level slider (described above) controls how much suppression is applied, the controls in this group let you customize the quality of suppression being performed.